In this post, we will explore the negate function in C++ along with its syntax and sample illustrations.

 2. Binary Operation:

-You can use a binary operator to transform input into output.
+You have the option to utilize a binary operator to convert the input into the desired output.

 Syntax: